fergd/boiler-site/README.md

 Boiler Site
 ===========

-This directory contains the primary boilerplate architecture for my Web 2 students.
+This directory contains the primary boilerplate architecture for my projects.

 What's in the box?
 ----

-  - Basic HTML file with boilerplate code
+  - Grunt file with basic tasks including watch and grunticon (not configured)
-  - Initial CSS structure and resets
+  - Basic HTML5 file with boilerplate code
-  - Fundamental static website best-practice architecture
+  - Initial Sass structure and resets
   - A few basic jquery/js helper snippets

 Version
 ----

-1.0
+2.0

 Tech
 -----------

 This boiler site takes its inspiration from these places and uses this technology:

-* [HTML5 Boilerplate] - the gold standard of boilerplates, standards, and best practices
+* [Normalize] - a basic CSS reset file
 * [jQuery]

 License